 Yes.
 Violations of the drinking law three months or less before your 18th birthday may be referred out of juvenile court to the District Attorney for prosecution as an adult.
-In addition to an ID card, a photographic driver's license issued by the Department of Transportation may be used as official identification.
+As a means to prove your identity and age, in addition to an ID card, a photographic driver's license issued by the Department of Transportation may be used as official identification.
 The written driver's license test will include drinking-related questions.